TNO-ropt/ropt-everest/docs/usage/basics.md

 Developing and executing a custom workflow involves two key aspects:

-1.  **Defining the Workflow:** This entails adding the individual steps and their associated result handlers to the `EverestPlan`.
+1.  **Defining the Workflow:** This entails adding the individual steps and their associated event handlers to the `EverestPlan`.
 These steps can include optimizers, evaluators, and other custom operations.
 Result handlers, such as trackers and table outputs, capture the outcomes of each step.

-2.  **Executing and Inspecting:** This process involves arranging the defined steps in the desired order of execution and leveraging the result handlers to analyze the output data.
+2.  **Executing and Inspecting:** This process involves arranging the defined steps in the desired order of execution and leveraging the event handlers to analyze the output data.
 The `EverestPlan` automatically manages the execution of these steps, guaranteeing their correct operation and ensuring that results are consistently captured and made accessible.
 Because the